VictorienDotNet/Framer-Developer-Gems/README.md

   The useLocaleInfo hook provides information about the active locale and the current locales available in your Framer project.

 - 📝 [useStore](./documentations/useStore.md)<br/>
-  The useStore hook allows you to share data between two Code Components or Code Overrides across the website.
+  The useStore hook allows you to share data between Code Components or Code Overrides across the website.

 - 💬 [useRouter](https://www.framer.community/c/developers/access-a-page-through-a-code-component#comment_wrapper_27167230)<br/>
   The useRouter hook lets you navigate between your website pages.